Chicken Stir Fry

 The nutrition information provided is an estimate and is for informational purposes only.
 I am a Doctor of Pharmacy (Pharm.D.); however, this content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified health provider before making any lifestyle changes or beginning a new nutrition program.

-How do you keep chicken tender in stir fry?
+How do you keep chicken tender in a skillet?

 I slice my chicken thighs under 1/2 inch thick and make sure the pan is screaming hot before anything goes in.
 The thin slices cook fast (12-14 minutes total) so the meat stays juicy instead of drying out.
-Some people swear by velveting, where you toss the chicken in a quick cornstarch and egg white marinade for 15 minutes before cooking.
-I've tried it and the texture is noticeably more tender, almost silky.
+I've also tried velveting, where you toss the chicken in a quick cornstarch and egg white marinade for 15 minutes before cooking.
+The texture is noticeably more tender, almost silky.
 It's an extra step, but worth it if you have the time.

 I freeze this all the time.
 My method: freeze just the chicken in sauce without the vegetables, in airtight containers for up to 3 months.
 When I reheat, I add fresh veggies to the pan.
 The sauce holds up perfectly after thawing, but frozen vegetables turn mushy.
 Separating them solves that problem completely.